 Project Management

 By: Gage Christensen

+The literature review demonstrates that this recommendation will fill current voids in traffic management.
+Now, Team 11-3’s project management, which will ensure the team’s competency in delivering the recommendation, is discussed.

 Viability Plan

 Various resources are required in order to evaluate the professional, legal, and ethical viability of Reno-Sparks Variable Traffic Routing.
 Professionally, the recommendation must follow all good practices set by other traffic management programs.
 Legally, the routing system needs to be implementable within the context of Reno-Sparks traffic code.
 And finally, the safety of commuters using the routing system must be prioritized to ensure that the recommendation is ethically defensible.
 To meet all these standards, Team 11-3 has put forth a plan to research the professional, legal, and ethical viability of the recommendation and ensure that all good practices are followed.
-Here the plan to research the system’s legality is detailed.
+First, the plan to research the system’s legality is detailed.

-Legally, Team 11-3’s recommendation focuses on Reno-Sparks.
-As such they are primarily concerned with whether the system can be implemented within the city.
+Team 11-3’s recommendation concentrates on Reno-Sparks.
+Therefore, as far as legal matters are concerned, they are primarily focused with whether the system can be implemented within the city.
 Chapter 70 of the Washoe County Code and Ordinances details traffic law and is a good place to start for legal information [Washoe County, website].
-These codes must be examined to ensure that the routing system does not contradict any traffic laws.
-In addition to this requirement, it must be determined whether new traffic laws must be implemented for commuters to be able to obey the system.
-With this information, the recommendation’s legal viability will be known, and the professional viability of the routing system can be considered.
+These codes have to be examined to ensure that the routing system does not contradict any traffic laws.
+In addition to this requirement, it must be determined whether new traffic laws would need to be put in place for commuters to be able to obey the system.
+With this information, the recommendation’s legal viability shall be known, and the professional viability of the routing system can be considered.

-To ensure that the recommendation will be viable in a professional sense, considerations made in other traffic regulation programs will also be considered.
-If something is deemed a good practice in other programs, Team 11-3 needs to ensure that their system also follows that good practice.
-In order to accomplish this, the engineers of Team 11-3 plan to look at other traffic management programs and see what factors were considered when implementing their solutions.
+To ensure that the recommendation is viable in a professional sense, considerations made in other traffic regulation programs must be taken into account.
+If something is deemed a good practice in other programs, Team 11-3 needs to ensure that their system also follows that practice.
+To handle this, the engineers of Team 11-3 plan to look at other traffic management programs and see what factors were considered when implementing their solutions.
 Special attention will be paid to the safety considerations of other programs.
+For example, if one program found that limiting the number of cars on the road to a certain density would decrease the likelihood of an accident, then Team 11-3 would also seek to limit cars to that density wherever possible.
 With this information the team can determine how to implement these good practices within their system, and the recommendation will be professionally viable.
 The ethical viability of the recommendation can then be considered.